How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • avoid stress;

-• enough time to sleep, rest;
+• devote enough time to sleep and rest;

-• ventilate the room regularly.
+• Ventilate the room regularly.

 We emphasize that not all antibacterial agents are approved for use in pregnant women in the 3rd trimester:

-Prolonged febrile / hectic hyperthermia leads to hypoxia, fetal growth retardation, fetoplacental insufficiency, and premature birth.
+Prolonged febrile/hectic hyperthermia leads to hypoxia, fetal growth retardation, fetoplacental insufficiency, and premature birth.

 • Treatment of infectious diseases at the stage of pregnancy planning.

-• Complete rest, sleep.
+• Good rest, sleep.

 • Dosed physical activity, for example, water aerobics.

-• Personal hygiene, frequent hand washing.
+• Maintain personal hygiene, frequent hand washing.

 • Using a medical mask when talking to a sick person.